Globally, mobile consumers check their phones over 80 billion times a day according to new global Deloitte report

 Consumers can’t get enough mobile screen time: Almost all mobile consumers check their phones within three hours of waking up.
 In emerging markets, 93 percent of consumers look at their phone within an hour or less of waking up.
 Similarly, 14 percent of emerging market consumers check their phones at least 100 times a day.

-Text and IM are consumer favorites: Globally, amongst available mobile device applications, consumers are checking text messages and IM first in the morning.
+Text and instant message are consumer favorites: Globally, amongst available mobile device applications, consumers are checking text messages and instant messages (IM) first in the morning.
 Although voice service remains the most commonly used application across the developed markets with 76 percent indicating usage in the last week, it is closely followed by text messages (74 percent).

 Regional preferences for network vs. Wi-Fi: In developed markets, 4G speeds are consistently higher than Wi-Fi speeds.
 In the Americas region, Wi-Fi is the preferred method to connect to the internet, while Europe and Asia-Pac prefer mobile (e.g., 4G).

 Full details about the Global Mobile Consumer Trends are available here: www.deloitte.com/global-mobile-consumer-trends

 The Global Mobile Consumer Trends report is based on the Global Mobile Consumer Survey covering 6 continents, 31 countries, and 49,500 respondents, representing close to 70 percent of the world’s total population.
 The survey was administered online.
 The findings are based on the analysis of this collective data.
 Full details about the Global Mobile Consumer Trends are available here: www.deloitte.com/global-mobile-consumer-trends